 FROM: Damian Sclafani, Head of the Programming Department

-DATE: 1/31/23
+DATE: 1/31/23 Dates in business docs normally written January 31, 2023

 SUBJECT: Day of Service Procedure

 On February 3rd, we will be having our first company Day of Service.
 Evergreen Entertainment will be doing its part to donate to the No Kid Hungry program.
 We will be donating back to the community in our own fun way.